Zorg Zonder Grenzen

 Occupation: unemployed

-"I lost my wife and my routine at the same time.
+"I feel like I'm lost every day.
 I just want to find my way again."

-Yixiong is a widower navigating life after the loss of his spouse.
-With his two adult children living independently, he feels a mix of grief, loneliness, and uncertainty about the future.
-Having recently lost his job, he is trying to find purpose and stability while adjusting to life on his own.
+Yuxuan is a widower trying to figure out his life after the loss of his partner.
+His two children are living on their own.
+Having recently lost his job, he is trying to find purpose and stability, while adjusting to life on his own.
+He feels a mix of grief, loneliness, and uncertainty about the future.

 Goals